Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 The steps to upload code are explained here using Thonny IDE.
 You can also use any other IDE such as the uPyCraft IDE.

-With the connections done as shown in the schematic above, connect your Pico to your computer.
+With the connections done as shown in the schematic above, connect Pico to your computer.
 Open Thonny IDE and set the interpreter to use MicroPython on Raspberry Pi Pico.

 Create a new file (go toFile>New).